canonical/cos-registration-server/README.md

 - Bag files: Pointing to the file server directory storing the bag files of the device.

+### Applications

+This application is hosting the various applications configuration that can be associated with a device.
+The applications and their possible configuration is predefined.

+#### GrafanaDashboard model
+The GrafanaDashboard model represent a Grafana dashboard stored in the database.
+It consists of:
+- UID: Unique ID per dashboard.
+Typically, the name of the data it represents.
+- Dashboard: JSON data representing the dashboard.

+#### FoxgloveDashboard model
+The FoxgloveDashboard model represent a Foxglove dashboard (called layouts in the Foxglove ecosystem) stored in the database.
+It consists of:
+- UID: Unique ID per dashboard.
+Typically, the name of the data it represents.
+- Dashboard: JSON data representing the dashboard.

 ### API
 The API can be used by the COS registration agent but also by any service requiring to access the device database.